Rohan-San/embedded-systems-lab-sem-4/README.md

 # embedded-systems-lab-sem-4
-An attempt at maintaining arduino code without arduino T~T
+An attempt at maintaining Arduino code without Arduino T~T

+Require the code for 16th June 2023 lab